Kishu mikan

 The kishu mikan (Citrus kinokuni ex Tanaka), from Japanese (紀州蜜柑, Kishū mikan), is a hybrid variety of mikan, or mandarin orange (Citrus reticulata), found in Southern China and also grown in Japan.

 The fruit is also known as Baby Mandarin, Tiny Tangerine, Mini Mandarin and Kishu Mandarin.
 It is sold under the brand name "Cherry Orange" in Europe.
 It is shaped like a mandarin, between 25 and 50 mm in diameter.
 The fruit's orange skin is thin and smooth.

+In Shanghai this variety is also known as 乳桔 (Rǔ jú) milk-orange or 蜜桔 (mì jú) honey-orange comes from Shanghai.

 Some varieties of kishu, such as the mukaku kishu, are seedless.
 The species is used in creating seedless hybrid citrus.
 The largest variety is the hira kishu.

 Taxonomy

 Under the Tanaka system of citrus taxonomy, the kishu mikan was categorized as a separate species named Citrus kinokuni, while the Swingle system grouped it with other pure and hybrid mandarins as a single species, Citrus reticulata.
 It may also be called the Kinokuni group.
 In the 2010s, genetic sequencing allowed resolution of taxonomic debate, placing kishus and a number of other mandarin varieties as mutated clones of one another.
 All of them are the offspring of a single mildly-hybrid citrus (citrus plants generally hybridize freely).
 See Kishu mikan#Relatives below.